mankenavenkatesh/JustShoot/README.md

 # JustShoot

-This is a marketplace for everything required to do shooting.
-This includes
+This is a marketplace to make shooting easy. we believe creators should only focus on creativity.
+Rest all should be taken care.This includes
 - Shooting locations
 - Costumes
 - Equipment